 You will have your own single room in the housing.
 PAA usually has at least a dozen students on campus each semester studying dance and theatre, who join hundreds of study abroad students from all over the world.
 You will spend most of your time with other students in the dance department, as you log studio time and collaborate on performance pieces.

 The Participant Experience

 The sweat rolls off your face as you begin the sequence again.
 You see your British friend in the mirror sweating right beside you.
 The big final showcase is next week, and things are really starting to come together.
 The stress of the end of the semester is accompanied by an incredible sense of accomplishment as you’ve succeeded in three studio classes including a collaboration with the Royal Ballet.
-Tomorrow you will join other Performing Arts Abroad students to see a performance at the iconic Royal Albert Hall, and the weekend will include an excursion to Stonehenge and a personal trip to the Harry Potter studios to see how the movies were made and drink a butterbeer on the Hogwarts set.
+Tomorrow you will join other Performing Arts Abroad students to see a performance at the iconic Royal Albert Hall, and the weekend will include an excursion to Bath and a personal trip to the Harry Potter studios to see how the movies were made and drink a butterbeer on the Hogwarts set.
 And to top it all off, you have an audition with a local dance company who wants you to come back and join them on a tour next upcoming summer.
 When you arrived, you were missing home.
 Now, you never want to leave.

 A Typical Day

 The following few days will include additional pre-class activities, and classes will begin shortly thereafter.
 For the rest of the program, you will be living on campus going to class and exploring the city on your own as a student in London.
 We will provide excursions and cultural activities throughout your semester, and several day trips included in the cost of the program.